Paul Krankall (1947 - 2020) - Obituary

 Paul served the Lord in his communities in Connecticut and Florida, and was a dedicated husband, father, brother and friend.
 He will be dearly missed.

-A Celebration of Life will be held at a later date for immediate family.
+A Celebration of Life will be held 3:00PM Saturday, September, 26 at Cross Community Church, 2575 Lone Pine Road, Palm Beach Gardens, FL 33410.